-Megan Marthens started working at Hope in July 2016.
-Her recruitment responsibilities include working with students in Michigan and Illinois, traveling to meet students at their high schools and college fairs, meeting with families when they visit campus and active outreach with prospective students.
+Megan Marthens started working in the Hope College Admissions Office since July 2016.
+Her main responsibilities include managing a territory, traveling to meet students at their high schools and college fairs, meeting with families when they visit campus, and active outreach with prospective students.

 - B.A., French and education, Hope College, 1997

-Megan has been an educator for 17 years.
+Before coming to Hope, Megan was an educator for 17 years.
 She started her career in Wilmette, Illinois, where she taught for 12 years.
-She also taught for 3 years in the Forest Hills School District and the last two years with the PATH program at Hope College.
-Her focus in teaching has been primarily in language arts/gifted education.
+She also taught for three years in the Forest Hills School District and two years with the PATH program at Hope College.
+Her focus in teaching was primarily in language arts/gifted education.

 - Presenter at National Association of Gifted Children

 Megan enjoys spending time with her husband and two daughters, volunteering at Black River School and Hope Church, reading and listening to music of all kinds.
-She loves meeting new people, has never met a pizza she didn't like (Lou Malnati's is her all-time favorite), and loves the Chicago Bears!
+She also loves meeting new people, has never met a pizza she didn't like (Lou Malnati's is her all-time favorite) and loves da Chicago Bears!